benphelps/homepage-docs/src/pages/en/configs/settings.md

 Tabs are sorted based on the order in the layout block.
 If a group has no tab specified (and tabs are set on other groups), services and bookmarks will be shown on all tabs.

-Every tab can be accessed directly by visiting Homepage URL with #Group name at the end of the URL.
+Every tab can be accessed directly by visiting Homepage URL with `#{Group name}` (lowercase and URI-encoded) at the end of the URL.

 For example, the following would create four tabs: